tbroyer/gradle-errorprone-plugin/README.md

     id("net.ltgt.errorprone") version "<plugin version>" }
 ```

-_Note: snippets in this guide use features from the latest Gradle version, so beware if copy/pasting._

 This plugin creates a configuration named `errorprone`,
 and configures the `<sourceSet>AnnotationProcessor` configuration for each source set to extend it.